2024 Little Easy Bean Network - Growing Heirloom Beans Of Today And Tomorrow

 Unfortunately I don't have much time to take pictures now.
 Maybe next year that will change.

 I don't know how I missed this post @Artorius!
-Grandma Gina pods looked similar to this (this is Pragerhof but the pods are similar I find).
+Grandma Gina pods looked similar to this when I picked them (this is Pragerhof but they're close).
 You will likely lose some seed no matter which way you go early or late, I have every time, because they sprout so easily, it's a gamble.
 But as soon as I could feel good sized distinct bean bumps in the pods I cut the vines.
 I don't think I waited until they yellowed, because so many had sprouted on me by that point the fist year I grew them.
 Of course, if there is no rain in the forecast you don't need to worry quite as much.

 IMG_2461.JPG